-Business dynamism has been linked to innovation and employment creation, yet there is little empirical research on the relationship between business taxation and firms births and deaths.
-Using county-level panel data and a state border identification strategy, I document a negative effect of state corporate tax rates on establishment birth rate: an increase in the top state corporate tax rate of 1 percentage point leads to a decline in the birth rate of about 1.5-2%.
-The effect on exits is also negative but smaller in magnitude with a net-of-tax rate elasticity around 1.
-Using data at the census tract level, I show that spillovers are unlikely to be driving the main results, but can be large in areas close to the border – within 3 to 5 miles.
-These findings are robust to changes in other state level policies and sample restrictions.
+Business dynamism has been linked to innovation and employment creation, yet there is little empirical research on the relationship between business taxation and business operations births and deaths.
+Using several identification strategies taking into account the potential endogeneity between tax changes and local economic conditions, I document a negative effect of the state corporate tax on establishments and firms entry: an increase in the top state corporate tax rate of 1 percentage point leads to a decline in the entry rate of about -1.5 to -3.5%.
+The effect on exits is positive, but smaller (0.5-1.5%) and usually not statistically significant.
+I evaluate the presence of spillovers across state borders at the county and census tract level and find no evidence that they are significant, or driving the main findings.
+However, spillovers can be large in areas in close proximity to the border - within 3 to 5 miles.
+These findings are robust to changes in other state level policies, sample restrictions, and different identification strategies.

 "Structural Shocks, Robotization, and Local Public Finance"